-Editor’s note: This is the second post in a six-part series from Levvel’s Product Innovation team that details the critical product principles the team lives by.
+Editor’s note: This is the second post in a seven-part series from Levvel’s Product Innovation team that details the critical product principles the team lives by.
 You can read the first part here.

 Real problems cross disciplines.
 Solving them requires an equal collaboration between business, design, and engineering.

 Think about an app, website, or electronic gadget that you love and why you love it.
 It could be that you love the usability of Airbnb or the value of Uber.
 Maybe you’re in awe of the engineering of the new iPhone or the magic of Amazon’s Echo.
 While each product might have its own highlights, what they have in common is that they all required successes by each of their respective business, engineering, and design groups in order for you to have ever noticed them.

 One or two of these groups alone can’t launch a successful product.
 Take success away from any one group, and the whole product fails.
 Imagine Uber with no drivers, an Airbnb app that crashes constantly, or the beautifully engineered iPhone saddled with a totally unusable OS.
 These products might solve impossible technical or UX problems, but they will fail because they wouldn’t solve a real problem—your problem.

 Simply put, a real problem is one that the customer is willing to pay to have solved.
 All other problems, technological, usability or otherwise, are in service of the real problem.

 Working on large teams with typical management structures, it’s easy to substitute our own problems for the customer’s problem.
 For example, engineers might refuse to increase code complexity to meet customer needs.
 Businesses might choose boxed software for cost reasons over building the right product.
 Designers may be tempted follow the latest trends even when it doesn’t make things easier for the customer.

 Traditional project management structures play into this trap by granularly separating teams and their concerns.
 The result is that individual teams win battles, but the product loses the war.